neuvector/neuvector-kubewarden-policy-converter/README.md

 ## Support matrix

 You can use the `support` command to view the support matrix.
+See [support matrix doc](docs/SUPPORT_MATRIX.md) for more details.

 ```
 nvrules2kw support